 If you have curly hair, chances are you’re used to dealing with frizz — a curly-haired girl’s number one enemy.
-Learning how to care for dry and damaged hair is essential to creating smooth, sleek strands.
+Learning how to care for your specific hair type is essential to creating smooth, sleek strands.
 It’s also helpful to learn some tips and tricks for how to style frizzy and curly hair.

 Read on to learn some of our top tips for styling curly hair, then try out one (or all!) of our four easy-to-achieve hairstyles for curly, frizzy hair.
 They work like a charm, no matter how you plan to style your hair.